fengxia41103/myblog/content/thoughts/musicians.md

 appeared to be high, to be happy, to be in the mood, but only in a few moments I felt he was in it.
 In other times, I felt he was trying, but the word _trying_ exactly made me wonder that deep inside, he is not as happy and excited as he shows.
-I really don't him much at all, so this is just rootless speculation.
+I really don't know him much at all, so this is just rootless speculation.
 Anyway, I find him a fine person to be with, maybe having some habits and lingos picked up from his life in Beijing, so to be viewed as a sign of coolness.
-Behind all these, he is a thoughtful person, maybe even an angry person &mdash; I don't feel a mind of peace in his play, nor a sense of losing-yourself in the moment, but an endeavor, an effort, and that, makes feel a bit sad about him, actually.
+Behind all these, he is a thoughtful person, maybe even an angry person &mdash; I don't feel a mind of peace in his play, nor a sense of losing-yourself in the moment, but an endeavor, an effort, and that, makes me feel a bit sad about him, actually.

-Mr. Zhuang, on the other hand, is just incredibly, musical &mdash; his play is just, incredible!
+Mr. Zhuang, **the musician**, on the other hand, is just incredibly, musical &mdash; his play is just, incredible!
 I can't say how it touches it, but it will, trust me, it will.
 Like human sadness, a genuine feeling is contiguous, is universal, and when you see it, you feel it, like a dagger piercing your heart &mdash; pain, sharp, real.
-That's his music, that's his person, that's his songs &mdash; pain, sharp, real.
+That's his music, that's his person, that's his songs &mdash;
+pain, sharp, real.
 I can imagine his limitation which probably hindered his success.
 But like everyone else, the weakness is also his strength &mdash; exactly because such, personality/traits, that his music has the power to get into you &mdash; is it echoing the same feelings inside me, that I'm relating myself to him, thus making his music powerful?
 Likely, though I don't want to admit.

 Had a _early morning_ chat w/ her after all the guests had left last night.
 I almost had the moment to tell her why I'm here, but I held